HastiGD/KeyValueDatastore/Client/README.md

 # DatastoreClient
 ## Client side code for the DatastoreService
-This package contains the source code, deployment script, and Dockerfile for clients of this app, please complete the instructions at the top-level README, and the DatastoreServer README, and the DatastoreCoordinator README before proceeding to this step.
+This package contains the source code, deployment script, and Dockerfile for clients of this app, please complete the instructions at the top-level README, and the DatastoreServer README before proceeding to this step.

 ### Project Structure
 ```bash